 Named after the late executive officer of the Arrowhead BA (MN), Rachel Manley, this award is presented in recognition of an executive officer of a small association who has been an exceptionally effective manager in spite of limited resources.

 - Candidates must have served a minimum of three (3) years (cumulative) as a full or part-time executive officer by Dec.
 31, 2021, at an NAHB-affiliated state or local association.

 - Candidates’ associations must have at least two (2) of the following as of Dec.
 31, 2021:

 - Staff size of two (2) or less, including the executive officer

 - An annual gross budget of less than $400,000

 - Candidates should exhibit creativity within budget limitations and promote activity within the association.

 The Executive Officer of the Year Award

 This award, named after NAHB’s former Chief Legal Counsel, Gary Komarow, recognizes the accomplishments of an outstanding executive officer during the prior calendar year.
 The award recognizes achievements from Jan.
 1 through Dec.
-31 of the award year.
+31, 2021.